 The analog options are the last on the list because they do not support digital content, which is unfortunately the form of what most of our movies are in.
-Analog connection can still be found on many devices and is important when hooking up a subwoofer or other wired surround speakers.
+Analog connectivity can still be found on many devices and is important when hooking up a subwoofer or other wired speakers.

 For wireless options, a sounding bar can either come with Bluetooth, Wireless Fidelity , or both.
-Both Bluetooth and WIFI will allow you to stream content wirelessly from external devices.
+Both Bluetooth and WIFI will allow you to stream content wirelessly from external smart home devices.
 With WIFI available, you can also take advantage of virtual assistants and set up a multi-room system.

 These features allow you to enjoy your favorite content with enhanced sound from any device.
 Just make sure that both devices have Bluetooth pairing and a strong connection.
 In general, our experts say not to place the two devices more than 30 feet apart.

-If you have a smart home setup, wireless connection via both Bluetooth and WIFI can integrate your soundbar into your smart home setup.
+If you have a smart home entertainment setup, wireless connection via both Bluetooth streaming and WIFI can integrate your soundbar into your smart home setup.
 This allows you to control the device from the app or through your virtual assistants.

-Some soundbars can even be connected wirelessly to the TV, which can improve your entertainment unit’s aesthetics.
+Some soundbars can even be connected wirelessly to the TV, which can improve your entertainment center’s aesthetics.

 Upward firing speakers or multi-directional drivers are also imperative when it comes to driving the sound.
 Speakers positioned upward or in different directions can take advantage of your living space walls and ceiling to bounce sound off of and create surrounding audio.

 With the right advanced audio technologies, your 2-channel soundbar will be able to achieve a close effect.
-Dolby and DTS technologies are industry leaders in advanced audio technologies.
+Dolby Digital and DTS studio technologies are industry leaders in advanced audio technologies.
 Soundbars with these embedded audio formats will excel in sound.